thap2331/jobs_tracker/README.md

 - Create a table with a organization's website, its name, jobs website, ats if exists.

 ### Personal motivation
 - In addition to the above annoyance about checking jobs everyday, I wanted to use bash as much as possible in this project (just for learning purposes).
-I am against other language ideas.
+I am not against other language ideas.